kachkaev/njt/src/cli/README.md

 ⭥
 🐸 `njt <package> i`

-With `njt`, you have access to more shortcuts in a variety of environments, enhancing your overall developer experience.
+With `njt`, you have access to more shortcuts in a variety of environments, which makes you more productive day to day.